 Preheat the oven to 250deg C

 Tip!
-Soda breads are best eaten on the day they are made but are still good for a day or so more.
+Soda breads are best eaten on the day they are made, but are still good the next day.

 Follow the spotted dog recipe replacing the sultanas with 75g of roughly chopped best quality chocolate.

 Come and savour culinary delights at Ballymaloe House Hotel in person, and experience how we prepare this recipe firsthand.Book Your Stay